It’s not just kids who get ear infections — adults can have them, too. Here’s how to reduce your risk.

 Try nasal irrigation

-Dr. Oghalai recommends rinsing out your nose to keep your passages free and clear.
+Oghalai recommends rinsing out your nose, to keep your passages free and clear.

-“The best preventive measure is probably daily nasal irrigation with saline to remove irritants and allergens from the nasopharynx, the back of the nose where the Eustachian tube opening is,” he said.
+“The best preventive measure is probably daily nasal irrigation with saline, to remove irritants and allergens from the nasopharynx, the back of the nose where the Eustachian tube opening is,” he says.